wtnwin111/interview/README.md

         such as a1,a2..am also in S[N] follow d = a1 +..+ am.
         S = {2,3,7,10}, find the max element is 10 = 3 + 7
     63）Given an array with N integer, write code to find the maximal product of any N-1 elements in the array.
+    64) Imagine you have a square matrix, where each cell (pixel) is either black or white.
+            Design an algorithm to find the maximum subsquare such that all four borders are filled with black pixels.

 ##C5: Tree
     1) Create a binary-tree datastructure, having pre-order, in-order, and post-order traverse.